-It is expected that this proposed rule will decrease at least the cost of hard-copy record storage.
-No specific data was collected or analyzed to come to this conclusion.
+It is expected that this proposed rule will result in a decrease expense at least in the cost of hard-copy record storage.
+No specific data was collected or analyzed to come to this conclusion or to determine an estimated cost savings.